Sunday, July 9, 2017

 Sierra had a softball game, and they lost.

-We met a couple from Oregon who had lost their little girl from kidney failure and had come back to the Ronald McDonald House to bury her.
+We met a couple from Oregon who had lost their little girl to kidney failure and had come back to the Ronald McDonald House to bury her.

-We met a family from Oregon, they had just lost their seven-week-old daughter to kidney failure.
+We met a family from Oregon, who had just lost their seven-week-old daughter to kidney failure.

-We walked through the mystery maze, where we got lost and had to ask how to get out.
+We walked through the mystery maze, got lost, and had to ask for directions to get out.

 Madison got lost, and we went to look for her.